federico-cacciotti/KID_pipeline/README.md

 #### `vna.extractTarget(peaks, peaks_info, extr_width)` <br>
 With this function it is possible to extract a target sweep from a VNA sweep in order to fit the resonance circles and measure the electrical parameters of a detector.
 This function takes in input the `peaks` and `peaks_info` parameters returned by the `vna.findPeaks()` function and returns a dictionary with I, Q, magnitude, phase and frequency for all the resonances found.
 The optional `extr_width` parameter (default is 2.5) is the frequency range in unit of FWHM of each extracted resonance.
+The following plot shows the extracted target sweep from a VNA sweep.
 <image src="images/vna_plot_targetext.png" width="100%">

+#### `vna.fitS21(extracted_target, channel)` <br>
+This function performs a complex fit of the S21 scattering parameter on an extracted target resonance from a target sweep.
+The fitting routine is described under the `pl.complexS21Fit()` function section.

 # `target` object